mistermicheels/learning-notes/processes-techniques/Testing.md

 Basic idea:

 -   Pyramid of automated tests, cloud above representing limited manual testing
+-   Lower levels of the pyramid (foundation):
+    -   Faster (short feedback loop)
+    -   More focused and isolated, less brittle
+    -   Confidence that parts work in isolation, but not that they work together correctly
 -   Higher levels of the pyramid:
-    -   Slower
+    -   Slower (long feedback loop)
     -   More integrated, more confidence that the entire thing works
+    -   More obviously linked to how an actual user uses the system
-    -   Allow bigger refactorings to happen without having to change the tests
+    -   Allow bigger refactoring to happen without having to change the tests
-    -   Less clear where the problem is if a test fails
+    -   Less clear what the problem is if a test fails
+    -   Needs more work to set up components that need to be running, ensure proper data is available, clean up leftover data afterwards, prevent tests from stepping on each other's toes, ...
     -   Higher chance of tests failing randomly
     -   Higher chance of tests breaking because of some small insignificant change like changing a button's text
--   Lower levels of the pyramid:
-    -   Faster
-    -   More focused and isolated, less brittle
-    -   Confidence that parts work in isolation, but not that they work together correctly
+-   Pyramid shape indicates that more tests should live at the lower levels

+General advice:

+-   Test at the lowest level that makes sense
+    -   Example: When testing complex backend rules for input validation, it probably doesn't make sense to test all of them through the UI.
+Instead, test them at a lower level, and potentially test one case end-to-end to make sure the UI properly handles validation errors in general.
+    -   Example: When you have a legacy "big ball of mud" system that you need to get under control, your only sensible option might be to test against the system boundary
+    -   Also applies to non-functional testing!
+Some things might be possible to test at a lower level
+-   If something fails at a higher level, see if you can test for that specific thing at a lower level instead
+    -   Failure of a higher-level test often indicates a missing or incorrect lower-level test
+    -   Write the missing lower-level test _before_ fixing the bug, so you're sure the test catches it
+-   Don't completely abandon higher-level testing, you need confidence that the system as a whole is working

 Running tests: